About

 With representation from all Faculty of Science units, the committee will serve as a hub that will function to disseminate information about University EDI policies and initiatives, to collect information from the units about their EDI-related activities and concerns, to create knowledge and capacity through group discussions, and to ensure that unit-level EDI activities are aligned with University policy.

-SECC committee members
+SECC committee members:

 • Adrian Liu (Dept. of Physics)

-• David Rolnick (School of Computer Science)
+• Borke Obada-Obieh (School of Computer Science)

-• Raja Sengupta (Dept. of Geography)
+• Kristine Onishi (Dept. of Psychology)

 • Pallavi Sirjoosingh (Dept. of Chemistry)

-• Carole Smith (Dept. of Biology)
+• Simon Reader (Dept. of Biology)

-• Sarah Woolley (Dept. of Biology)
+• Stephanie Weber (Dept. of Biology)

 Back to top